-The world is becoming increasingly computerized.
-Soon, every part of our lives will be connected to the Internet, providing consumers with more conveniences such as instant access to information.
+The world has become increasingly computerized.
+Now, every part of our lives is connected to the Internet, providing consumers with conveniences such as instant access to any kind of information.
 While this is a positive development, the sheer volume of data generated as a result of digitalization is staggering.
 Snowflake is one such Cloud Data Warehouse that is helping out users manage this colossal volume of data.
 Snowflake Primary Key constraint, on the other hand, ensures interoperability with other databases.
 Furthermore, all Referential integrity restrictions like Primary Key, Foreign Key, Unique Key, and NOT NULL are supported by Snowflake.

 In this article, you will learn about Snowflake Primary Keys.
 More importantly, you will gain a practical understanding of what Primary Keys are and how you can use Snowflake Primary Keys at the conclusion.
 Read along to find out more!